Enter your E-mail Address

 Fly to Sydney.

-If you are there take the ferry from Circular Quay.
+If you are there take Sydney ferries from Circular Quay.
 It is a 30 minutes trip with great views of the harbour.

 You can also take the bus or drive there.